Data Lake vs. Data Warehouse: A Detailed Comparison for Modern Data Architecture.

 Core Philosophy

-- Data Lake:Vast storage for raw, structured/unstructured/semi-structured data (text, images, logs, csv & json files) in its native format.
-Visit our dedicated page for more details about Data Lake
+- Data Lake:Vast storage for raw, structured, unstructured, semi-structured data (text, images, logs, CSV & JSON files) in its native format or with an open table format, such as as Apache Iceberg, Delta Lake, or Apache Hudi.
+Visit our dedicated page for more Details about Data Lake

 Comparison by Data Structure & Schema